MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/cloud-operations-servicing.md

   - Platform hotfixes are cumulative binary hotfixes that Microsoft releases to address any issues in the platform.
   - Release of a new platform.
 When Microsoft releases a new update to the platform, use the information provided in [Upgrade to the latest platform update](../migration-upgrade/upgrade-latest-platform-update.md), to uptake the new release.
 - **Application**
   - Application hotfixes are X++ hotfixes that address issues in the application.
+This applies to customers that are on version 8.0 and below.
   - Application customizations are customizations that partners/ISVs develop on the base product that is shipped by Microsoft.
   - New release of the application.
-For more information about this kind of update, see [Overview of moving to the latest update of Microsoft Dynamics 365 for Finance and Operations](../migration-upgrade/upgrade-latest-update.md).
+For customers that are on version 8.1 and above, all updates are cumulative and are provided as a single binary update.

 **Cloud infrastructure**
 - Microsoft is responsible for managing the infrastructure for your environments.
 Because of this, there are certain updates, such as operating system updates, that must be done on a monthly basis in a planned maintenance window.
 Other kinds of updates could include changes to the infrastructure components.